Job Opportunities

 Primary Duties

-- Present NEWS Teen Dating Violence Prevention throughout Napa County
+- Present NEWS general Teen Dating Violence Prevention programs to a variety of Napa County populations (adults, professionals, youth, etc.)

 Education, Experience & Language Skills